UProcSaaS/any-file/README.md

 You can compress and uncompress your files in all operations.
 Next are compression formats supported: zip, gz.
 Please, take in consideration that some zip files have wrong headers.
 In those cases, file will be renamed to final extension only.

-No file format is considered when transmiting.
-No file contents modification is applied when copying file from source to destination.

 Next sources are accepted by the library:

 * ftp://username:password@ftpserver.com/file.zip (auth)